microsoft/Windows-iotcore-samples/Samples/Accelerometer/CS/README.md

 # SPI Accelerometer

-We'll connect an SPI accelerometer to your Raspberry Pi 2 or 3, MinnowBoard Max, or DragonBoard 410c and create a simple app to read data from it.
+We'll connect an SPI accelerometer to your Raspberry Pi 2 or 3, Up Squared*, or DragonBoard 410c and create a simple app to read data from it.
 We'll walk you through step-by-step, so no background knowledge of SPI is needed.
-However, if you're curious, SparkFun provides a great [tutorial on SPI](https://learn.sparkfun.com/tutorials/serial-peripheral-interface-spi){:target="_blank"}.
+However, if you're curious, SparkFun provides a great [tutorial on SPI](https://learn.sparkfun.com/tutorials/serial-peripheral-interface-spi).

+*The Up Squared should be used in place of the Minnowboard Max.
+We are in the process of updating our documentation to reflect this change.

 This is a headed sample.
 To better understand what headed mode is and how to configure your device to be headed, follow the instructions [here](/Docs/HeadlessMode).